 Keeping the warmth in your cart can be rather difficult if it is open.
 You should enclose the cart with a four-sided enclosure.
 Another way to accomplish this is by using a golf cart heater.

 The most commonly used golf cart heaters are not rechargeable as it draws quite a substantial amount of power.
 This would require a large power pack that would affect its portability.
-A better solution is to connect the heater to the cart battery for a longer life.
+A better solution is to connect the heater to the cart battery for longer life.

 Annoying shut-downs are often the result of the unit being bumped or moved.
 This feature is built-in for your protection.